 HERBS TO HELP YOUR SKIN STAY HEALTHY

-Calendula is an all purpose skin healer used to stop bleeding, wash wounds, heal cuts, abscesses, rashes, boils, chapped skin, and eczema.
-It’s an ingredient in many Motherlove products, including our Nipple Creamand Green Salve.
+This bright flower is an all purpose skin healer used to stop bleeding, wash wounds, heal cuts, abscesses, rashes, boils, chapped skin, and eczema.
+It’s an ingredient in many Motherlove products, including our Nipple Cream and Green Salve.

-Rosehips (the seedpod of the rose flower) are known to hydrate the skin and are wonderful to use for a face wash, steams and herbal baths.
+Seedpods of the rose flower, called rosehips or haws, are known to hydrate the skin and are wonderful to use for a face wash, steams and herbal baths.
 Rosehip oil also helps prevent scarring.
 The hips are very high in Vitamin C. Rosehips are an ingredient in many of our products, including our Pregnant Belly Oil and Salve.

-Chamomile is an herb you may know in the form of a tea, but it’s also an anti-inflammatory herb which is also used on sores, rashes, scaly skin, sunburn, and windburn, to soften skin and to reduce wrinkles.
+You may be familiar with this herb in the form of a tea, but it’s also an anti-inflammatory herb which is also used on sores, rashes, scaly skin, sunburn, windburn, and to soften skin and to reduce wrinkles.
 You’ll find chamomile in many of our products, including our Pregnant Belly Oil and Salve.